 The National Guard Youth Challenge Program relies on support to keep it running strong.
 So how can you help?
 You can make a donation through their website, become a corporate partner, donate through CFC, donate part of your Amazon purchase, and several other methods.

 In these days of so much news about crime, poverty and war, it is refreshing to see that there are military minded individuals helping youth.
-You can visit their website here to make a donation.

 We would love to hear your thoughts.
 Have you been involved with this great program?
 Did you graduate from it?
 Tell us below, and to all who are helping these youth…Thank you.